-CCHL was established to group the Council's for-profit trading enterprises under one umbrella, and to provide a single arms-length interface between these companies and the Council.
+CCHL was established to group the Council's for-profit trading enterprises under one umbrella, and to provide a single arm's-length interface between the companies and the Council.

-Section 59 of the Local Government Act 2002 sets out the principal objectives of Council-controlled organisations.
-These objectives underpin CCHL's strategic direction and business plans, including the achievement of shareholders' commercial and non-commercial objectives and operating in accordance with sound business practices.
+Section 59 of the Local Government Act 2002 sets out the principal objective of Councilcontrolled organisations.
+This objective underpins CCHL's strategic direction and business plans, including the achievement of the shareholder's' commercial and non-commercial objectives and operating in accordance with sound business practices.